 AWV and IPPE Coordination

-Both the AWV (Section 1861(hhh)) and the IPPE (Section 1861(ww)) include CVD risk assessment components.
-A CVD risk finding during the AWV or IPPE may trigger the G0446 IBT pathway, with the G0446 encounter potentially performed at the same visit or at a follow-up visit.
+Both the Annual Wellness Visit (AWV, Section 1861(hhh)) and the Initial Preventive Physical Examination (IPPE, Section 1861(ww)) include a CVD risk assessment, and Medicare covers both at $0.
+A CVD risk finding during the AWV or IPPE may trigger the G0446 IBT pathway, with the G0446 encounter performed at the same visit or a follow-up.

 Statin Coverage Coordination

-Following current USPSTF statin primary prevention recommendations, beneficiaries with elevated CVD risk are candidates for statin therapy as primary prevention.
-The G0446 IBT encounter is a natural setting for ASCVD risk calculation, statin counseling, and where appropriate statin initiation under Part D coverage.
+The G0446 encounter is where ASCVD risk calculation, statin counseling, and where appropriate statin initiation under Part D coverage happen.

 Hypertension Management Coordination

-Following updated ACC/AHA hypertension guidelines, the G0446 BP screening component identifies beneficiaries warranting hypertension management.
-Antihypertensive medications are covered under Part D (or under Part B in specific circumstances such as injectable medications administered in clinic).
+Antihypertensive medications started off the back of the G0446 BP screening are covered under Part D (or under Part B in specific circumstances such as injectable medications administered in clinic).

 Cardiac Rehabilitation Coordination